VUmcCGP/wisecondor/README.md

 <br>Optional argument <br><br> | Function
 :--- | :---
 `--binsize x` | Size per bin in bp; the reference bin size should be a multiple of this value.
 Note that this parameter does not impact the resolution, yet it can be used to optimize processing speed (default: x=5e3)
+`--normdup` | Use this flag to avoid duplicate removal

 &rarr; Bash recipe at `./pipeline/convert.sh`